John 1.1-5.

 Whereas if you were an ancient Christian gentile—or a medieval Christian gentile, a modern Christian gentile, or any present-day Christian who knows bupkis about history—you’ll think, “What’s this ‘word’ concept mean?” and start asking around.
 And probably find out from fellow Christian gentiles that the ancient Greeks had a whole lot of fascinating ideas.
 None of ’em actually help, though.
 Like I said, sour horsepiss.
 But they’ll sure keep you distracted.

 The very beginning of John’s gospel wasn’t a radical idea at all to first-century Jews.
 They’d have totally agreed.
 The word in the beginning?—sure.
 The word with God and is God?—no problem here.
-Now, a few verses down, when the word became flesh—that would’ve startled them.
+But when John tells them a few verses down the word became flesh

 Rhema-words and logos-words.